Paul Mullen (rugby union): Club career

 Mullen signed with the Houston SaberCats for Major League Rugby's inaugural 2018 season.
 Mullen made his debut with the SaberCats on 19 May 2018, starting at tighthead prop in the SaberCats' 24–20 loss to the New Orleans Gold.

 In August 2018, Mullen signed a four-month contract to play for the Newcastle Falcons in England's Premiership Rugby.

-Following a short stint in England, Mullen signed a one year deal with the Houston Sabercats.
+Following a short stint in England, Mullen signed a one-year deal with the Houston Sabercats.

-After the 2019 Rugby World Cup in Japan, Mullen signed for San Diego Legion for the 2020 season.
+After the 2019 Rugby World Cup in Japan, Mullen signed for the San Diego Legion for the 2020 season.

 International career

 USA Junior All-Americans

 Mullen made his debut representing the United States playing for the United States men's national under-20 team (Junior All-Americans) in the 2011 IRB Junior World Rugby Trophy, scoring a crucial try against Zimbabwe.